Frequently Asked Questions (FAQ)

 And although we have an agreement with the University of Canberra which allows our members to arrange to "audit" a range of their units, you will not receive any academic credit for these courses either.

-Courses are held across Canberra.
-Course leaders largely determine where courses will be held.
-Approximately 40% of our courses are run in either the Cook or the Hughes centres.
-The remainder of our courses are held in community venues such as clubs, church halls, cinemas and even private homes.
+Courses are held across Canberra (and a small number outside the ACT).
+Course Leaders largely determine where courses will be held.
+Over half of our courses are run in U3A venues - the Hughes Community Centre, the Cook Community Hub and the Flynn Community Hub.
+The remainder of our courses are held in community venues such as clubs, church halls, community centres and private homes.